Kerry says hopeful Russia and Ukraine can work together

 "Any intervention by Russia into Ukraine under the guise of an humanitarian crisis would be seen for the transparent artifice that it is and Australia would condemn in the strongest possible terms any effort by Russia to enter the Ukraine under the guise of carrying out some sort of humanitarian mission," she told reporters.

-Kerry and Bishop were speaking at a joint news conference with U.S. Defense Secretary Chuck Hagel and Australian Defense Minister David Johnston following annual Australia-United States Ministerial Consultations (AUSMIN) in Sydney.
+Kerry and Bishop were speaking at a joint news conference with U.S. Defense Secretary Chuck Hagel and Australian Defence Minister David Johnston following annual Australia-United States Ministerial Consultations (AUSMIN) in Sydney.

 (Reporting By Jane Wardell; Editing by Paul Tait and Robert Birsel)